blurringtheboundaries/keyboard-maestro/README.md

 # keyboard-maestro
 Uploading some macros from our learning experiences with Keyboard Maestro.

 Thanks to Jason Dasent for introducing us to this software.
-This is a bit of an experimental repo for the time being, so there won't be much instructions!
+This is a bit of an experimental repo, so there won't be many instructions for the time being!

 Our first macro provides a shortcut to changing the VoiceOver output back to the system default at the end of a Zoom call.